Raspberry Pi

 Using CLI (Command Line Interface)

-2. Then, enter the command below:
+2. Then run the command below:

 cd /